-Any loan significantly larger than USD$647,200 is considered a jumbo loan in the current year.
+Any loan significantly larger than USD$647,200 is a jumbo loan in the current year.
 This loan is commonly found in New York City, Los Angeles, San Francisco, and Hawaii.
-Lenders at risk might require strict eligibility as it involves a large sum of money.
+Lenders at risk might require strict eligibility as it involves a lot of money.

 As you check out the different types of loans, consider your savings because your upfront down payment will affect which mortgage loan is appropriate for your needs.
 You’ll get more options if you can pay a larger down payment.

 Contrary to popular belief, you don’t need at least a 20% down payment.